kalizi/laravel-spyhole/README.md

     <a href="https://travis-ci.com/kalizi/laravel-spyhole"><img src="https://api.travis-ci.com/kalizi/laravel-spyhole.svg?branch=main&status=passed" alt="Build Status"></a></a>
 </p>

-Laravel Telescope is a user session recorder for the Laravel Framework.
+Laravel Spyhole is a user session recorder for the Laravel Framework.
 Laravel Spyhole is a wrapper for the JS Library [RRWeb](https://www.rrweb.io/) (Record and replay the web).
 It allows a simple way to embed the Recorder into your views and start recordings out-of-the-box.

 ## Installation